saltstack/salt/doc/topics/tutorials/gitfs.rst

     ext_pillar:
       - git: master https://domain.com/pillar.git

-If you would like to use the pillars from a subdirectory of the GIT repository, you can set the ``root`` parameter:
+Use the ``root`` parameter to use pillars from a subdirectory of the GIT
+repository:

 .. code-block:: yaml